Jaymon/reached/README.md

 `Reached` will prompt for each replacement, so you don't have to worry about it changing something you didn't mean to change.

+Now, let's say that just searching for foo was too broad, `--find` can use any supported regex that Python's [re module](http://docs.python.org/2/library/re.html) uses, so let's say you instead wanted to only find foo's that are preceded by a space and followed by a period:

+    $ reached --find="(?<=\s)foo\." --replace="foo." --ext=py --dir=./

 ## License

 MIT